Md-Talim/codecrafters-git-go/README.md

 - This project implements the Git version control system as described in the [Pro Git book](https://git-scm.com/book)
 - The [Codecrafters "Build your own Git" challenge](https://app.codecrafters.io/courses/git/overview) provided the structure and test cases
-- Git's documentation and source code served as invaluable references for understanding the internal formats
+- Git's documentation and source code served as invaluable references for understanding the internal